alberto-lazari/masters-thesis/chapters/introduction.typ

 The following chapters cover the context, design, and evaluation of this work:
-- @background provides the necessary background on virtualization, Android’s architecture,
-  VirtualXposed (particularly the VirtualApp framework structure), and Android’s permission model.
+- @background provides the necessary background on virtualization, Android's architecture, and VirtualXposed (particularly the VirtualApp framework structure),
 - @related_work reviews related work in bringing Android sandboxing principles to app-level virtualization.
+- @permission_model analyzes Android's permission model in its general concepts, then summarizes a high-level architecture of its AOSP implementation.
 - @implementation presents the design and implementation of the custom permission model for virtual apps, addressing challenges with permission isolation within VirtualXposed.
 - @evaluation presents the evaluation of the model in the implemented cases,